History of Guadalupe Vita Dei House

 Between 2010 and 2013, two other men spent time living with this family, praying with them, and discerning how the Lord was calling them.

-In 2013, the family moved to Fort Wayne and began to search for a location to establish a men's life discernment house.
-In the meantime, five additional men stayed in a private home while praying together, eating together, and discerning their vocations.
+In 2013, the family moved to Fort Wayne and began to search for a location to establish a men's house.
+In the meantime, five additional men stayed in a private home while praying together, eating together, and discerning their next step.

 The current location was purchased in 2017 and work begun on restoring it.
-Work, however, was postponed while Annunciation Women's House was renovated in Fort Wayne.
-Meanwhile, the men's temporary location is still in a private home which currently has room for three additional male residents.
+Work, however, was postponed while Annunciation Women's Vita Dei House was renovated in Fort Wayne.
+Meanwhile, the men's temporary location is still in a private home which currently has room for two additional male residents.

-To support restoration work on Guadalupe House, please use the donation button at the top of this page or go to www.1000priests.org for donation opportunities and to follow work progress.
+To support restoration work on Guadalupe Vita Dei House, please use the donation button at the top of this page or go to www.1000priests.org for donation opportunities and to follow work progress.